 A similar idea also works well with luxury hotels and resorts.
 Let’s take a look at Hilton Honors’s current 100% bonus promotion, in which they’ll match your entire points purchase, up to a maximum of 80,000 points.

-Hilton regularly sells points at 1cpp, so with this promotion, they’re essentially selling you up to 80,000 points at 0.5cpp.
+Hilton regularly sells points at 1 cent per point (USD), so with this promotion, they’re essentially selling you up to 80,000 points at 0.5cpp.

-If you wanted to stay at the Conrad Bora Bora Nui (a beautiful resort, from what I hear, and miles better than any of the Marriott Bonvoy options), a free night would cost you 80,000 Hilton Honors points.
-Therefore, you could purchase 80,000 points under this promotion and get Hilton to match it, resulting in two nights at the Conrad Bora Bora Nui for only US$800.
+If you wanted to stay at the Conrad Bora Bora Nui, a free night would cost you 120,000 Hilton Honors points.
+Therefore, you could purchase 60,000 points under this promotion and get Hilton to match it, which would be enough for one night at the Conrad Bora Bora Nui for only $600 (USD).

-That’s still a significant splurge, no doubt.
-But compared to the retail rate of 121,580 XPF for two nights (~$1,528)?
-It’s a pretty handsome discount.
+Indeed, that’s still a significant splurge.
+But compared to the retail rates, It’s a pretty handsome discount.
+(Note that 100,000 XPF is equivalent to around $900 USD).

 Now if you were to buy 80,000 points under the promotion and get Hilton to match the additional 80,000, you’ll have enough points for not four, but five nights at the Conrad Bora Bora Nui, because Hilton offers a Fifth Night Free benefit on points redemptions.

-So that US$800 outlay is going towards three additional nights at one of the best resorts in Bora Bora.
+So that $800 (USD) outlay is going towards additional nights at one of the best resorts in Bora Bora.
 If you’re the type to use your points for aspirational once-in-a-lifetime trips, then the opportunity to buy points under lucrative promotions to reach your goals should not be overlooked.

-5. Buy (or Acquire) Points on a Speculative Basis
+5. Buy Points on a Speculative Basis, Sparingly

 One question that might come to mind is “Should you buy points without a redemption in mind?”